-- Make sure both you and your client's browser is up to date.
+- Make sure both you and your client's browser are up to date.

 - Allow the browser to access your camera and microphone.
 Learn more here.

 - Try reloading / refreshing the page.
-(Ask your client to the same.)
+(Ask your client to do the same.)
 You and your client may need to click on the Start Telehealth Session button again.
 This is ok, the link will not have changed.